 Valley Dragon Zen Sangha is devoted to offering Zen study and practice in the Albuquerque area.
 Our primary activity is the practice of zazen or seated meditation, specifically as presented in the teachings of Eihei Dogen (1200-1252), Shunryu Suzuki (1904-1971) and other practitioners of the Soto Zen school.
 In zazen, we just sit, without expectation of a particular result; we are oriented by the recognition that joyfully settling upright in silent stillness can itself be ennobling and healing.

 Our name derives from our location in the heart of the Rio Grande Valley.
 Gu Shen, or “the Valley Spirit”, is an ideal upheld by the traditions from which Zen emerges.
 It is described as ever receptive, ever nourishing, cool and compassionately responsive.
 In East Asia, dragons represent the vibrant yang (or active) principle, and enlightening beings of various sorts can also be deemed “dragons” to designate their vitality and wisdom.
-Two temples with which we are connected also contain ‘dragon’ in their names.
 We respectfully connect ourselves to this lineage of places where dragons gather to practice being dragons – free from dogma, ideology, or manipulation.

 Like us on Facebook!